-INCORPORATE ACTIVE USES
+MULTIFUNCTIONAL SPACES & ACTIVE USES

 The park pond design incorporates green infrastructure that functions as both stormwater management infrastructure and also as an amenity.

 An amphitheater is integrated in the retention area to activate the space.
 Programmed uses in this area should be flexible and multifunctional.

-Most of the year will water level in the pond will be as illustrated below.
+Most of the year the pond will be dry unless the site is dropped to the water table.
+With smaller rain events, the water level in the pond will likely be as illustrated below.
 The additional capacity needed for managing larger storm events, rather than sitting vacant and inaccessible, is incorporated into the amphitheater and surrounding park space.
 These are designed to be inundated underwater during heavy storm events.
 Otherwise, these areas can be enjoyed by the community with trails, plantings, and open space.